-Random Numbers (TRNG, DTRNG)
+Random Numbers (DTRNG)

-151 The TOE shall meet the requirement "Quality metric for random numbers (FCS_RNG.1)" as specified below (Common Criteria Part 2 extended).
+The TOE shall meet the requirement "Quality metric for random numbers (FCS\RNG.1)" as specified below (Common Criteria Part 2 extended).

-FCS_RNG.1 Random number generation
+FCS\RNG.1 Random number generation

-Hierarchical to: No other components.

-FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source .
+FCS\RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source.

-FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in TRNG/DTRNG application note and TRNG/DTRNG library that meet the "standard" level of ANSSI requirements (French metric).In addition, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2.
-Dependencies: No dependencies.
-Application Note: The TRNG library version 1 and DTRNG library version 1 comprise some functions that performs statistical test on the TRNG output in order to ensure that the TRNG is working properly.
+FCS\RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French metric).
+In addition, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 on the TRNG output in order to ensure that the TRNG is working properly.
 If test is fails the function return an error value and the TRNG is shuttled down.
-Those functions are described in TRNG Application note rev 1.0 and DTRNG Application note rev 1.0.
+Those functions are described in DTRNG Application note.